MooersLab/cryosolution-generation/README.md

 # Excel workbook to compute recipes for a series of cryosolutions for the cryopreservation of protein crystals

 ## Purpose:

 Remove the stress and hassle of computing the recipes for a series of cryo solutions with increasing concentration of a cryo-agent.
-These solutions are usually prepared when time is already limited.
+These solutions are usually prepared when time is already limited, such as days or even hours before shipping the crystals to a synchrotron radiation lab.

 ## Scope:

-Useful for vapor diffusion, dialysis, batch, and serial dehyration experiments.
+- Useful for vapor diffusion, dialysis, batch, and serial dehydration experiments.
+- Supports solutions with 2 to 8 componenents other than water.
+- Supports series up to 12 solutions in length.

 ## Sources of funding